totrytakeoff/Colorful-U1/README.md

 ## What's new in multiACE 0.97b "Kindred Allies" Hotfix 2 (prerelease)

-**- Underextrusion on some files printed with the ACE 2, solved**
+**- Under-extrusion on some files printed with the ACE 2 - solved**

-**-  SSH Install version throws 0003 errors during homing when flow calibration and bedmesh are active, use bin version, masked via TRSYNC, still investigating**
+**-  SSH-install version throws 0003 errors during homing when flow calibration and bed mesh are active.
+Use the baked (bin) version; masked via TRSYNC on the SSH install; still under investigation.**

-**- Slow retract speeds can stop Colorswaps, solved**
+**- Slow retract speeds could stall color swaps - solved**

-**- Turning on Heater during print can raise 0003 errors, do it before starting a print, solved**
+**- Turning on a heater during a print could trigger 0003 errors - set it before starting the print; solved.**

-**- 1 Recovery path could lead to head ramming, fixed**
+**- One recovery path could lead to head ramming - fixed.**

 ## What's new in multiACE 0.97b "Kindred Allies" Hotfix 1 (prerelease)